 3.1.
 Budgeting apps

-Budgeting apps offer automated features that make it easier to stay on top of your finances, especially for people asking how can I budget my money without spending hours each week reviewing numbers.
+Budgeting apps provide automated features that simplify staying on top of your finances.
+This is especially helpful for people who want to know how to budget their money without spending hours each week reviewing numbers.

 Key benefits: